-Yes, Ellosmere, my love for woods is unabated.
-There is so much largeness, life, and variety in them.
-Even the way in which the trees interfere with one another, the growth which is hindered, as well as that which is furthered, another, the growth which is influered, as well as that which is furthered, appears to no most suggestive of human life; and I see around me things that remind me of governments, churches, seets, and colonies.
+Yes, Ellesmere, my love for woods is unabated.
+There is so much largeness. life, and variety in them.
+Even the way in which the trees interfere with one another, the growth which is hindered, as well as that which is furthered, appears to me most suggestive of human life; and I see around me things that remind me of governments, churches, sects, and colonies.
 Then one is not molested by tiresome, noisy winds, which, though they may be good things for health, are a hindrance to thought.
 A little bit of a breeze now and then strays into the wood, but it is innocuous.
 Regardless of it, the fungi expand, the dead boughs maintain their hold, and the flimsiest insects are not discomposed.
 Every wood is full of history and antiquity.
 But if you were to ask me what I prefer most in natural scenery, it would not be a wood.

 ELLESMERE.